Brown Berets: Chicago

 In 1972, the Chicago Brown Berets set up the Benito Juarez People's Health Center at 1831 S. Racine in the Casa Aztlán Center, just outside downtown Chicago.
 The health center was named after Juarez, the "Abraham Lincoln of Mexico."
 The clinic's director, Dorthy Cutler, worked with Cook County Hospital and other major hospitals in the Chicago area to provide free medical care in the Chicago area.

 The Chicago Brown Berets were activists for public education.
 The group occupied Frobel Middle School for a day before the Chicago Police removed the protestors from the school.
 That evening, a riot broke out; several rioters and one policeman were injured as the police tried to disperse the crowd.
 The rioters also destroyed six police cars.

-Oregon

-Brown Berets, Chicanos, and indigenous Mexicans helped establish the Virginia Garcia Memorial Health Center in Oregon in 1975.
-They named it after a six-year-old Chicanita who died of blood poisoning from a cut foot while living in a migrant workers' camp Washington County, Oregon.